chenjunqian/here/README.md

 # LoveMarker

-LoveMarker is an app that user share where they have sex at somewhere and satisfy the voyeurism.
+LoveMarker is an app that user share where they have sex at somewhere and satisfy the curious one.

 The idea from the movie Amelie